ufcg-lsd/saps-engine/docs/archiver-install.md

 sudo apt-get install -y nfs-kernel-server
 ```

-In addition to above Linux packages, downloadthe own ```saps-engine``` repository (which holds the Archive code).
+In addition to above Linux packages, download the own ```saps-engine``` repository (which holds the Archive code).
 To fetch and compile the source code of it, follow the below steps:

 ```
 git clone https://github.com/ufcg-lsd/saps-engine